Phu Soi Dao National Park: Topography

 The park is bordered by Laos PDR for a length of about 60 km to the east and is up to 10 km wide at its widest point and is abutting Phu Miang-Phu Thong Wildlife Sanctuary to the southwest and neighbouring Nam Pat Wildlife Sanctuary to the west.
 Landscape is mostly covered by mountains and forests (85%) and some small plains (15%), the height ranges from 500 m to 2100 m.
 Phu Soi Dao summit is with 2120 m the fifth highest in Thailand.
 There are mixed deciduous forest, dry dipterocarp forest, hill evergreen forest and conifer forest.
 Several rivers have their source within the park, including Pat and Kwae Noi rivers.

 Climate

 The park is generally cool all year round.
 Average high temperature is 35.0 C, average lowest temperature is 13.0 C, average mean temperature is 27.0 C. Rainy season is from May to October, average rainfall is 1,334 mm/year.
 Winter is from November to February and summer is from April to June.

 History

 A survey was set up in November 1990, with an area of only 32 km².
 In 1992 the area was extended to 78 km².
 In August 1993 Phu Soi Dao National Park was proposed, with the inclusion of Phu Soi Dao waterfall.
 On May 28, 2008, Phu Soi Dao National Park, including Nam Pat forest and Phu Soi Dao forest, with an area of 212,633 rai ~ 340 km² was declared the 109th national park.
-Since 2002 this national park has been managed by Protected Areas Regional Office 11 (Phitsanulok).
+Since 2002 this national park has been managed by region 11 (Phitsanulok).